 Especially the older generation doesn’t understand it because being creative on the Internet and making a sustainable living from it is new to them.
 These jobs weren’t even a thing when they first entered the job field.
 And when you try to explain what it is it just circles back to all these other frustrations that I’ve talked about.

 I love supporting amazing bloggers, YouTubers, and any other kind of creative person because I know how it feels to not receive the love and support from the people closest to you.

 I would say I’m as introverted as it gets and 100% an INFJ, but it would also be really nice if I had a couple blogger girlfriends near me.
 I’m at home, by myself, 5 out of 7 days a week and I love it for the most part when I’m getting things done but other times when I start to slow down I notice just how much time I spend by myself.
 Even if alone time is something I highly value, too much of a good thing is just as bad.

 For me, this also circles back to the fact that my family and most of my real life friends just don’t get it so that just makes it that much more lonely.
 Working from home is my ultimate goal in life for many personal reasons, but that doesn’t mean that I want to be isolated and alone 24/7.
 I hope that makes some sort of sense and you understand what I’m trying to say here.

-Even though these are some major frustrations for me, and I'm sure other bloggers, I still love what I do more than anything and I wouldn't trade it for any other career path.
-The satisfaction and joy that I get out of blogging outweigh the frustrations that I face and the misconception of the whole community.
+Even though these are some major frustrations for me, and I’m sure other bloggers, I still love what I do more than anything and I wouldn’t trade it for any other career path.
+The satisfaction and joy that I get out of blogging by far outweigh the frustrations that I face and the misconception of the whole community.

 If you’re a blogger, what are some of your frustrations about being a blogger?
 If you’re not a blogger, do you have any questions about the community that you don’t understand?